Saigesp/aws-developer-cert/CloudFormation.md

 ## Infraestructure deletion policy

-Attribute in the template to specify if a resource should be preserved (Retain), deleted (Delete) or backed-up (Snapshot) when the stack is deleted.
+Attribute in the template to specify what happens when the stack is deleted:
+- Delete: deleted
+- Retain: should be preserved
+- Snapshot: backed-up